 \subsubsection{Mask apodization}

 To compute the power spectra of our maps more reliably, we apodize these masks following the procedure for cosine apodization described in the \texttt{NaMaster} software \citep{alonso2018}.
-We choose an apodization kernel with a FWHM of $15'$ for this procedure.
-The final boolean and the apodized mask is presented in Fig.~\ref{fig:masks}.
+We choose an apodization kernel with an FWHM of $15'$ for this procedure.
+The final boolean mask and the apodized mask are presented in Figure \ref{fig:masks}.